-As of 2019, Heinz employs around 2,100 people across the UK and Ireland.
-The Wigan site produces over one billion cans each year and is the largest food factory in Europe.
+Heinz employed around 2,100 people across the UK and Ireland in 2019.
+The 53-acre Wigan site produces over one billion cans of food each year, and is the largest food factory in Europe, and the largest canning plant in the world.
 In Britain, Heinz has the largest market share in tomato ketchup (80 percent), baked beans (70 percent), canned soup (70 percent), brown sauce (70 percent) and baby food.

 4 thoughts on “Full of beans: Heinz in the UK”

 I would have thought Heinz ravioli was launched before 1965 – I remember loving it as a small child (I was born in 53).
 Can’t have been a different make, surely?

 I have a strong source for Heinz tinned ravioli being launched in 1965, but sources can be wrong sometimes!
 It could well have been a different brand of tinned ravioli you remembered, memory can be deceitful!